Nematology 100 FINAL EXAM

 a.
 Anguina agrostis is sometimes associated with a bacterial infection of grasses caused by Clavibacter.

-b.
-Species of Helicotylenchus behave as migratory endoparasites on some hosts.
+d.
+Species of spiral nematode, Helicotylenchus, behave as migratory endoparasites on some hosts.

 Based on your knowledge of nematode biology, available management tactics, host ranges, etc., what control measures are available and practical for:

-a) Root lesion nematode, Pratylenchus vulnus, on grape rootstocks in a nursery.
+a) Root lesion nematode, Pratylenchus vulnus, in a nursery producing grape rootstocks.

-Describe the ways that elevated temperature is used to control plant-feeding nematodes.
+Describe the various ways that elevated temperature may be used to control plant-feeding nematodes.
 Include discussion on:

 a) the advantages of each method.